 Intellectual Property legislation is complex.
 There are differences between jurisdictions and changes are common.
-If you thinking to protect your idea, we advise contacting the local government body and an experienced, qualified IP attorney.
+If you thinking about obtaining protection for your idea, we advise contacting the local government body and an experienced, qualified IP attorney.

 Our intellectual property advice in short:

-- Do not publish your work to the public and use a Non-Disclosure Agreement (NDA) before you share information.
+- Do not publish your work on the public domain and use a Non-Disclosure Agreement (NDA) before you share information.

 - Document the development and external communications.

-- In contracts, make sure you will become the owner of the created IP.
+- In contracts, ensure you will become the owner of the created IP.

 - Register your trademark and design internationally.

-- Postpone filing for a utility patent to the latest possible moment.
+- Postpone filing for a utility patent until the last moment.